-The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow sending WRSCUR instruction \rightarrow CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low $\rightarrow$ sending WRSCUR instruction $\rightarrow$ CS# goes high.
+Please refer to for "Table 14.
+AC Characteristics" for Write Security Register Time (tWSR).

 The CS# must go high exactly at the boundary; otherwise, the instruction will be rejected and not executed.